We are open in Jackson Heights, Queens!

 As a Federally Qualified Health Center, Apicha offers discounted medical and supportive services to patients who are uninsured or underinsured and have low income.
 The amount a patient pays is based on the federal poverty level, income, and number of dependents.
 Each year the federal government sets a Federal Poverty Line (FPL) and new income levels that qualify patients for discounted care.
 The income levels are based on a patient’s gross income (how much money you make each year before taxes are taken out).
 Request an appointment today and ask to find out if you may qualify for our sliding scale fee program.

 Do you need health insurance?

-If you lost your job or health insurance coverage due to COVID-19, or are uninsured, we can help.
+We have extended hours for health insurance enrollment throughout January!
+We are taking appointments during normal hours Monday-Friday (9:00am-5:30pm) as well as Saturdays (10:00am-3:30pm).
 Our Health Insurance Navigators can provide assistance in assessing your healthcare options through the New York State of Health Marketplace.
 Learn more about open enrollment here.

-To request an appointment with a Health Insurance Navigator please use our website or call us at 1866-274-2429.
-Staff will be available Monday through Friday 9:30 am — 5:00 pm.
+To request an appointment with a Health Insurance Navigator please use our website or call us at 1-866-274-2429.

 Tuition.
 Books.
 Food.
 You need all three to get your degree.

 Many previously ineligible low-income college students may now be able to apply for SNAP under new rules in New York State.
 Many career-and-technical education students in New York State may be newly eligible for SNAP.
 This adds much-needed relief to students who struggle to afford food while trying to keep up with their studies.
 SNAP may help you buy the food you need so you can focus on school.